Pre-processing

 abstract type AbstractReturnsResult <: AbstractResult endAbstract supertype for all returns result types in PortfolioOptimisers.jl.

-All concrete types representing the result of returns calculations (e.g., asset returns, factor returns) should subtype AbstractReturnsResult.
-This enables a consistent interface for downstream analysis and optimization routines.
+All concrete and/or types representing the result of returns calculations should be subtypes of AbstractReturnsResult.

 Related